top of page

 AI for Responsive Teaching: Preparing Teachers for Inclusive Classrooms

-Dr. Dabae Lee, Associate professor in the School of Instructional Technology and Innovation at Kennesaw State University, received a M.S. and Ph.D. in Instructional Technology and a M.S. in Inquiry Methodology at Indiana University.
+Dr. Dabae Lee, Associate Professor in the School of Instructional Technology and Innovation at Kennesaw State University, received a M.S. and Ph.D. in Instructional Technology and a M.S. in Inquiry Methodology at Indiana University.
 She has received several awards, including the Best Paper Award, Best Practice Award, and Young Researcher Award, the American Educational Research Association and the Association of Educational Technology and Communications.
 Her research interests include roles of advanced technology like AI in personalized learning and STEM education.

 Dr. Toru Fujimoto